Englios/DS-Asses-BloodDonor/README.md

 ## Usage
 The bot is currently hosted on AWS ECS using the Docker Container.
 You can find it [here](https://t.me/blooddonationbot).Alternatively, you can host it yourself by following the instructions below.

+## Features
+- Daily Job that sends the latest up to date statistics
+- Trend of Malaysia Blood Donation
+- Trend of Malaysian States Blood Donation
+- Retention trend of Malaysia Blood Donation
+- Bot is able to answer questions regarding Blood Donation in Malaysia

 ### Installation
 1. Clone this repository.
 2. Install the required packages using `pip install -r requirements.txt`.